DEFRA/ipaffs-soaprequest-microservice/README.md

 - See related instructions in `notification-service` for setting up Intellij
 - Ensure that all environment variables are set correctly within the Intellij 'Run/Debug configuration'

+### Logging into Azure for building Docker images

+- See related instructions in `notification-service` for building docker images and logging into Azure to be able to download base images.

 ## How to test